 This Site-Specific Health and Safety Plan (HASP) has been developed to define the protocols and requirements to be followed by Environmental Management Services of Iowa personnel while performing work at 211 & 213 East Broadway Street in Stanwood, Iowa.
 All personnel participating in field activities must be trained in the general and specific hazards unique to the job they are performing and, if applicable, meet recommended medical examination and/or training requirements.
 All Environmental Management Services of Iowa employees shall follow the guidelines, rules, and procedures contained in this site-specific HASP.
-Environmental Management Services of Iowa employees shall follow to conditions are encountered at the site, including but not limited to new processes; changes in operation, products, services; additional or changes in the chemicals of concern; and/or unsafe conditions are encountered which were not previously addressed in this HASP.
+Environmental Management Services of Iowa personnel shall contact the Project Manager (PM) if unexpected conditions are encountered at the site, including but not limited to new processes; changes in operation, products, services; additional or changes in the chemicals of concern; and/or unsafe conditions are encountered which were not previously addressed in this HASP.